Rider Confidence and the Connection to Physiology

 What does it all mean?

 Both states should have felt very different.
 You may also have realised that your physiology could go a long way to making you feel a certain way.
-The body assumed certain physiology and the mind joined in, hence the incredible power of the mind-body connection!
-The mind does not only control the body, but the body can control the mind too!
-Our frame of mind and our physiology are intertwined very closely and one affects the other at a very deep level.
+The body assumed certain physiology, and the mind joined in, hence the incredible power of the mind-body connection!
+The mind does not only control the body, but the body can control the mind, too!
+Our frame of mind and physiology are closely intertwined, and one affects the other at a very deep level.

 I hear of lots of dressage riders who say, “I’m Charlotte when I first ride down the centre line!”
 What perhaps they don’t realise is, that by altering their body, their riding position, looking up, smiling and being thoroughly in ‘Charlotte mode’, they influence and change their mind as a consequence.